 - clear drying liquid glue

-- fine glitter in fall colors
+- glitter in fall colors

 We used 6-inch plates in our Christmas paper plate wreaths last year.
 If they are smaller, you can turn them into a garland, too.